How to help someone with dementia look after their oral health

 How to look after oral health in the later stages of dementia

-When a person enters the later stages of dementia, they might lose the ability to complete daily tasks themselves.
+When somebody enters the later stages of dementia, they might lose the ability to complete daily tasks themselves.
 This is where you might need to take an active role in their oral hygiene and brush their teeth on their behalf.

 If someone seems agitated or uncooperative when you’re brushing their teeth, never force them.
-Postpone brushing until later in the day.
-If a person has become completely uncooperative and is prone to agitation or frustrated outbursts, you might need to look into more specialist care for them.
+Instead, postpone brushing until later in the day.
+If a person has become completely uncooperative and is prone to agitation or frustrated outbursts, you might need to look into more specialist care for them to ensure they have the help they need to take care of themselves.

 If you’re looking after someone with dementia, it’s important to make sure you’re getting enough support and are looking after your own wellbeing.
 Find out more about support for dementia carers.